 PROGRAM: CVTC Dental Clinic

 The Chippewa Valley Dental Clinic is a working, learning clinic.
-The clinic operates through a partnership of community, university, and technical college health providers to train dental care professionals and serve the oral health needs of low-income populations.
-Clinic staff provides comprehensive, patient-centered care to patients, including all major primary, preventive, and restorative services.
-The clinic’s mission is to create culturally competent and socially-minded health care practitioners for the future.
+The clinic operates through a partnership of community and technical college health providers to train dental care professionals and serve the oral health needs of low-income populations.
+Clinic staff provide comprehensive, patient-centered care to patients, including all major primary, preventive and restorative services.
+The clinic’s mission is to create culturally competent and socially minded health care practitioners for the future.
 The clinic’s primary focus is on education, with low-income patient care an important outcome.

 PROGRAM: The Community Table